-Jared Kushner’s Named Still Being Used to Lure Chinese Investors
+Jared Kushner’s Name Still Being Used to Lure Chinese Investors

 A Kushner Companies spokesperson told CNN that the company “was not aware of these sites and has nothing to do with them.
 The company will be sending a cease and desist letter regarding the references to Jared Kushner.”

-U.S. Immigration Fund noted that the post is several months old, and said it “was originally posted by a 3rd party immigration consultancy firm on its company WeChat and was reposted to USIF’s WeChat by the company’s Chinese social media consultant.”
+U.S. Immigration Fund noted that the post is several months old and said it “was originally posted by a 3rd party immigration consultancy firm on its company WeChat and was reposted to USIF’s WeChat by the company’s Chinese social media consultant.”
 They said it’s now been removed.

 Qiaowai has yet to respond, and the webpage was still up on Wednesday afternoon.